-The Moine Supergroup consists of beds of psammite and pelite, commonly 0.02-0.3m thick intercalated with thinner layers of micaceous psammite.
+The Moine Supergroup consists of beds of psammite and pelite, commonly 2-30cm thick intercalated with thinner layers of micaceous psammite.
 Sedimentary structures are often present in areas of tectonic strain, although cross bedding is still preserved, the original sedimentary grains have been completely recrystallised.
 Calc-silicates are the most prominent metamorphic mineral, which forms hornblende/plagioclase assemblages which are partially replaced by aggregates of white mica.

 A granitic intrusive is recorded outcropping along the Allt nan Nathraichean, orientated in a north north-west to south south-east orientation.
+The geological strata is summarised in Table 2-1 below

-The geological strata can is summarised in Table 2.1 (Site Stratigraphy) below.
+Table 2-1 Site Stratigraphy

-Table 2-1: Site Stratigraphy Age Unit Typical Description Peat Accumulations of wet, dark brown, partially decomposed vegetation.
-Quaternary Glacial Till Well consolidated deposits of silty clay or sandy clay, containing numerous rounded pebbles and boulders.
+Age Unit Typical Description Quaternary Peat Accumulations of wet, dark brown, partially decomposed vegetation.
+Glacial Till Well consolidated deposits of silty clay or sandy clay, containing numerous rounded pebbles and boulders.
 Moine Loch Eil Group Psammite and micaceous psammite of the Kildonan Psammite Formation